 Reel Life: Flick Pix

-Most Complete and Updated Preview and Annotated List of All Women-Directed and Women-Crewed Films and Talks at the 2018 New York Film Festival
+Most Complete and Updated Annotated Overview of All Women-Directed and Women-Crewed Films and Talks at the 2018 New York Film Festival

 By Nora Lee Mandel

-The 56th Annual New York Film Festival of the Film Society of Lincoln Center (FSLC) opens September 28, 2018, running through October 14.
-The Festival this year includes a modest number of women-directed films, my count, by sections:
+The 56th Annual New York Film Festival of the Film Society of Lincoln Center (FSLC) opened September 28, 2018, and ran through October 14.
+The Festival this year included a modest number of women-directed films, my count, by sections: